root-project/web/for_developers/index.md

 ### [Run the Tests](run_the_tests)
 Running all ROOT tests on at least a platform before sending a PR or before pushing anything to the ROOT repository is *mandatory*.
-The ROOT continuous integration infrastructure allows to automatically check the PR also on a battery of platform, for example including macos and linux boxes.
+The ROOT continuous integration infrastructure allows to automatically check the PR also on a battery of platform, for example including MacOs and linux boxes.

 ### [Setup externals from AFS/CVMFS](setup_externals_from_afs-cvmfs)
 Instructions for setting up an environment with all the required ROOT externals coming from the central installations in AFS or CVMFS.

-### Continous Integration / Testing
+### Continuous Integration / Testing
    - [Jenkins Service](https://lcgapp-services.cern.ch/root-jenkins/)
    - [Jenkins How To](continous_integration-testing/jenkins_how_to)
    - [CDash](https://cdash.cern.ch/index.php?project=ROOT)